 As you can see, audio input selection is made via a control knob.
 However, the actual switching of the stereo signals is being done by the LM1037N audio switcher IC.
 The tape monitor was handled via a pushbutton, which pulsed a 555 timer.
 The output of the 555 went into a flip-flop which toggled two micro relays which switched signals between inputs to two audio op-amps.
 The audio op-amps used a dual power supply from the +12 VDC and -12 VDC of the triple power supply.

+Looking at the last photo, from left to right there is a power switch, power LED, level meters, selector knob, selection LEDs, tape monitor button, tape monitor LED and volume control knob.
 This unit worked great for about a year, but then started doing some strange things.
-The problem was eventually traced to some issues with oxidation of the traces on the Prototype Audio Controller Main Board and the unit was eventually decommissioned.
-Please leave a comment below with any questions, suggestions or feedback.
+The problem was eventually traced to some issues with oxidation of the traces on the Prototype Audio Controller Main Board and the unit was eventually decommissioned and disassembled.

-THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.
+THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, SOURCE CODE, ETC.